MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/node-create-mongodb-objects.md

     ```

 1. Finally let's close the connection and call the *main* function to run it.
-Add the following script to the editor.
+Add the following to the script in the editor.

     ```javascript
       // close the connection